Home

 Private collection

-Provenance: Moffett/Berson/Wildenstein: Pissarro Vol II Nr 654
+Provenance: Moffett/Berson/Catalogue Raisonné Wildenstein: Pissarro Vol II Nr 654/Newspaper reports from 1882

 No. 104 - Etude de figure en plein air, effet de soleil.